Home / Questions / Can my parents add my name to title if they have a reverse mortgage?

 |

-My parents are thinking about doing a reverse mortgage, and they live in Florida.
+My parents are considering doing a reverse mortgage and live in Florida.
 They have been married for 40 years and retired in Florida in 2002.
-Is it a good idea for them to put my name on the deed of the home prior to doing the reverse mortgage?
-The reason for the question is in the case of something happening to both parents, we want to be able to refinance the loan and keep the home.
+Is it good for them to put my name on the home deed before doing the reverse mortgage?
+The reason for the question is that if something happens to both parents, we want to be able to refinance the loan and keep the home.
 Or is this more trouble due to them losing out on homestead taxes and anything else they are qualified for while still alive?
 I don't live in Florida.
-I live in another state, and I have been helping them out financially, but since they have equity in the home, I think they should enjoy what they have worked for all these years.
+I live in another state, and I have been helping them financially, but since they have equity in the home, I think they should enjoy what they have worked for all these years.

 By CeeCee on 12.12.2018